CyberT33N/javascript-cheat-sheet/README.md

 For good writing style you should never define a public method when you are not using this context.
 Create a static instead.
-If wanted with arrow funktion on your field declaration:
+If wanted you can choose arrow funktion on your field declaration:
 ```typescript
     /**
      * Creates a Mongoose model based on the given name, schema, and database name.